SERGEI VASILIEVICH RACHMANINOFF

 The accompaniment cost Rachmaninoff considerable thought and trouble.
 He was thinking, he told Yasser, of the sound of piano with orchestra, of singing the melody on the piano “as a singer would sing it, and [finding] a suitable orchestral accompaniment, or rather, one that would not muffle this singing.”
 What he found invites, for precision and delicacy, comparison with the workmanship in Mozart’s concertos.
 The accompaniment does indeed not muffle the singing, but even while exquisitely tactful, it is absolutely “specific”—full of character, the fragmentary utterances of the violins now anticipating, now echoing the pianist’s song, the woodwinds sometimes and with utmost gentleness reinforcing the bass or joining the piano in a few notes of its melody.

 Such a conjunction of integration and contrast is characteristic of this concerto.
 The second theme, for example, is first suggested as a kind of twitch in a few wind instruments behind delicate piano passage-work before its formal arrival is prepared by a mini-cadenza and an expansive preparatory gesture in the orchestra.
 When it does appear, Rachmaninoff presents it in two different guises—first as a dialogue of orchestra and piano, then as a lyric melody.
 The further progress of the movement abounds in felicities and ingenuities, sharply imagined and elegantly executed.
 After a thunderous climax, a touching intervention of winds, and a spacious subsidence, the opening music appears again.
 The leisurely singing of the melody leads with extraordinary compressions to a final page in which fragments of themes ghost by in a startling amalgam of epigram and dream.
-(Incidentally, Garrick Ohlsson plays the concerto complete—without the cuts the composer himself made; Mr. Ohlsson also determines which of the two cadenzas Rachmaninoff wrote for the opening movement at the time of his performance.)
+(Daniil Trifonov will play the "big" cadenza that Rachmaninoff wrote for the opening movement.)

 “Intermezzo” is a curiously shy designation for a movement as expansive as this Adagio, though we shall discover that it is in fact upbeat to a still more expansive finale.
 But the Intermezzo itself is all adventure and event, not least the piano’s disruptive entrance, which wrenches the music away to new and distant harmonic ground.
 What ensues is a series of variations, broken up by a feather-light waltz that perhaps represents Rachmaninoff’s memory of a similar interruption in the slow movement of Tchaikovsky’s Piano Concerto No 1.
 The clarinet‑and‑bassoon melody of the waltz is closely cousin to the concerto’s principal theme, and if one could scrutinize the piano’s dizzying figuration through a time-retarding device, one could detect that it too is made of diminutions of the same material.